What is BAMS?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-Another complexity of the BAMS course is that it is a highly specialised area.
+Another complexity of BAMS course is that it is a highly specialised area.
 In comparison with other more general courses like Business or Psychology, BAMS deals explicitly with Ayurveda and subjects related to it.
-This therefore calls for the student to have a strong interest in the field and must be willing to put all efforts into studying for it.
+This therefore calls for student to have a strong interest in field and must be willing to put all efforts into studying for it.

 BAMS Course: Specialisations